Everything You Need To Know About A Divorce Petition

 A divorce petition, otherwise known as D8 form, marks the start of your divorce process.
 A divorce petition is a form that is filled out by one spouse (the petitioner) and is filed and sent to the other (the respondent).

-The divorce process takes on average 20-22 weeks and can be completed online, without a solicitor.
+The divorce process takes on average 18-22 weeks and can you apply online, without needing to hire a solicitor.

 Who can file a divorce petition?

 You can only file a divorce petition if you and your spouse have been married for at least 1 year, and you live in England or Wales or be domiciled in England or Wales if you live abroad.

 To petition for divorce you need to have grounds for divorce, which are as follows:

 If you are the petitioner and filing the divorce papers it’s important to know that you cannot file using your own adultery or unreasonable behaviour.

 If you want to use your behaviour to initiate your divorce, your spouse will have to file the divorce petition.

 What happens after?